January 30, 2009

 Stan said his program represented the cow horse bloodlines, and that athleticism was about the most important.
 Like Pete, Stan voiced the importance of a good mind.
 Stan said he definitely gelded horses without trainable minds.
 He went so far as to say he probably eliminated that horse’s parents from the breeding stock, too.
 He did not want to pass the undesirable trait on to future foal crops.

 If the horse showed good athletic ability and looked like he could really do something, there was a chance Stan would go on to show him.
 Pending success in the show ring, the horse might have been reconsidered as a stallion.

 Stan said that in his mind, everything should be gelded.

 “You pick out the ones that are from exceptional breeding, exceptional athletes and exceptional minds – they have to be all three to be a stallion.”

-AQHA members get a discount on the “Equine Insemination With Frozen Shipped Semen” DVD.
+AQHA’s Artificial Insemination Fact Sheet is FREE!
 It’s an excellent educational resource for students and breeding barn help as well as any mare or stallion owner.

 Pete said, “It just doesn’t work that way.
 Just because you had a real strong bloodline and performance bloodlines, you don’t always end up with a good stallion.
 I guess that’s what makes genetics interesting.”